 Judge Pillard — one of the “new” judges — dissented.
 Afterwards, CREW petitioned for rehearing en banc.
 This week, the Court denied that petition, with Judge Griffith writing a concurrence.
 Pillard dissented again.
-And this is how she began her (lenthy) dissent:
+And this is how she began her (lengthy) dissent:

 When I first read the dissent, I was surprised to see a junior judge, acting solo, take on the en banc court.
 That doesn’t happen very often.
 But then I remembered something: She isn’t a junior judge!